-The approximately north-western approach from Beechgrove forms a continuation of Academy Road and connects Moffat with the old suburban hamlet of Havannah and onto the old route to Edinburgh.
+On the south side the school and caravan park are sited in open parkland; where there is a strong line of mature lime trees along the southern road edge and a continuous stone wall.
+At Millburn Bridge the road joins Holm Street.
+There is a mix of age and height of housing and other buildings along this route.
+The tower of St Andrew's Church is the most visible high building although tall features on other buildings can be glimpsed.
+On this approach, in the distance, the backdrop to the town is the hills either side of Moffat.
+The approximately north-western approach from Beechgrove forms a continuation of Academy Road and connects Moffat with the old suburban hamlet of Havannah along the old route to Edinburgh.
 The eastern side of the road is characterised by detached dwellings set back behind front gardens and then terraces along the back of the pavement.
 Some of these are fine villas dating from the 19th century.
 There are also many modern dwellings in large plots.
 Behind the buildings on the eastern side the land rises steeply.
 The open area of land within Hope Johnstone Park dominates the view on the west side of this approach.
 There are a number of minor, more local approaches from the tributary streets downhill from the east and uphill from the west that open onto the High Street or Academy Road.
 Eastgate is one of these, a side street of considerable importance.
 It leads into Academy Road at a sharp angle, running from the head of Well Street via a route at the back of, and almost parallel to, High Street.
 Well Street carries on upwards and northwards in the direction of Gallow Hill via Old Well Road.